T

 2 cities, suggested multi-city routes, transport tips — plus a full planner for every destination.

 The United Kingdom offers a rich tapestry of history, from ancient castles to modern metropolises.
 Explore diverse landscapes, from the rugged coastlines of Scotland to the rolling hills of the English countryside.
-It's a destination that blends tradition with contemporary culture, drawing visitors for its heritage, vibrant cities, and literary connections.
+It's a destination that invites deep dives into literature, music, and distinct regional cultures.

 Cities in United Kingdom